This post contains affiliate links.

 Unfortunately, the logic of the industry is more focused on economics than ecology.

-So the reality is that the industry prefers to plant only one tree species to replace a forest of many indigenous to a region.
+So the reality is that the industry prefers to plant only one genus of trees to replace a forest where many rare, varied and indigenous genera of trees once stood.

-This species is generally the Douglas-fir, which quickly grows and can be harvested in regular rotations.
+The species they pick is generally the Douglas-fir, which has a fast growth rate and can be harvested in regular industry-timed rotations that can maximize profits.

-But, again, this is tree farming, not ecosystem or forest replacement.
+But, again, this is tree farming, not a thriving ecosystem or forest replacement program.

 According to John Lennon Campbell, a forest ecologist at Oregon State University, the intensive forest management practices that logged landscapes experience echo what is seen in other factory-farming monocultures.